shangbuhuan13/shangbuhuan13.github.io/_pages/about.md

 # News
 * \[2022/06 \] Our category-level pose estimation works GPV-Pose, RBP-Pose, SSP-Pose are accepted to CVPR2022, ECCV2022, IROS2022 respectively.
 * \[2021/06 \] Our instance-level pose estimation work SO-Pose is accepted at ICCV2021.
+* \[2020/06 \] Our dynamic reconstruction works are accepted at ICCV2019, ICRA2020 respectively.